ScPo-CompEcon/Syllabus/README.md

 ## Term Project

-This year we will try and implement a prototype for a new course allocation algorithm for SciencesPo students.
-There was a task force on this last year to work on a solution, and they came up with a workable algorithm.
-Despite the theory being available, the computational problem to actually **compute** the allocation remains formidable (it will have to make use of distributed computation across many computers in the end).
-We will have a crack at it.
-This is a class-wide project to which we are all going to contribute to.
-Real-world open source software development in your classroom!
+We will try and further develop a prototype for a new course allocation algorithm for SciencesPo students.
+There was a task force on this 2 years ago to work on a solution, and they came up with a workable algorithm.
+Last year's `CompEcon` class developed a [prototype implemetnation](https://github.com/ScPo-CompEcon/CourseMatch.jl).
+This year we will try to complete what we started with last year!
 (:wrench:, :muscle:, :tada:) `=>` (acquire the tools, do the work, tada!)

 ### details

-You will work in teams of 2.
+You will work in teams of 2/3.
 Details tbc.

 ## Textbooks